 With five MSN concentrations, The University of Utah’s online MSN degree program will help students advance their educational and career opportunities.
 Graduates can expect outcomes including expanding their knowledge of science and humanities, working with individuals in diverse settings, and integrating advanced skills and knowledge to assure the highest outcomes for all whom they treat.
 Students will also apply evidence-based research, practice ethics, exercise leadership, collaborate, conduct evaluations, and demonstrate professionalism.
 It’s possible for students participating in these BSN to MSN programs to do so through distance delivery.

 The University of Utah College of Nursing receives its accreditation from the Northwest Commission on Colleges and Universities (NECCU).
-Ranked as one of U.S. News & World Report’s top online graduate nursing programs, University of Utah College of Nursing’s ultimate vision is to help develop leadership in the nursing industry, as well as throughout health care, who voices, discoveries, and actions contribute to advance and strengthen the health of communities and individuals across the globe.
+Ranked as one of U.S. News & World Report’s top online graduate nursing programs, the University of Utah College of Nursing’s ultimate vision is to help develop leadership in the nursing industry, as well as throughout health care, who voices, discoveries, and actions contribute to advance and strengthen the health of communities and individuals across the globe.

 Degree: MSN – 5 concentrations